Demographics of Sarawak: Indian/South Asian

 As for the Tamils and other minority Indian ethnic groups, their history in the state began during the 1860s, when they were brought in from South India by the second White Rajah Charles Brooke to work in the tea and coffee plantations at Matang Hills.
 They were also traders and travelers visiting the state for religious, educational or business opportunities.
-After many years, the South Asian community is extended to include newer immigrants from Sri Lanka, Pakistan and other areas in India.
+After many years, the South Asian community had extended to include newer immigrants from Sri Lanka, Pakistan and other areas in India.
 The Indian Muslims were prominent in the restaurant business, textile trade & Indian food production.
 They were also instrumentally significant in their contribution to the Islamic fellowship and religious welfare in the state with their Muslim Malay brethren.